 - (a) As an AFA Representative you typify the sport of Flyball and at all times you must promote cooperation and good sportsmanship in the training and exhibition of dogs.
 You must be familiar with the AFA Rules, Policies and Guidelines and should be impartial and firm, yet courteous and friendly.
 You must have the safety and welfare of dogs and handlers at the forefront of all decisions. - (b) The prime duty of the AFA Representative at an AFA sanctioned events is to act as mediator and to diffuse heated situations.
 The AFA Representative shall mediate on any disputes or queries arising at the event.
 If the AFA Representative finds they are in a conflict of interest situation (say a dispute involving the Representatives own team) then they should seek to involve an appropriate independent mediator The AFA representative has no power to overrule a Judge's decision in the ring, excepting for reasons of safety of dogs and handlers.
 The AFA Representative shall report to the AFA Secretary within 48 hours on any incidents where he or she was called upon to act as mediator and where follow up action by the AFA may be required. - (c) The AFA Representative is the official who has responsibility for investigating and ruling on any incidents that occur outside of the flyball ring.
 Incidents within the flyball ring are the responsibility of the presiding judge.
 Incidents outside the ring are the responsibility of the AFA Representative.
 Whilst each may consult with the other the final responsibility rests with the presiding Judge inside the ring and the AFA Representative outside the ring.
 Any witnessed incidents of dog aggression or member behaviour in breach of Rules outside of the ring are to be brought to the attention of the AFA Representative for their consideration as to appropriate action.
 The AFA Representative has the power to excuse a dog or member from taking any further part in a race meeting or demonstration for reported behaviour outside the ring should he/she consider the circumstances warranted that action.
-All such incidents should be reported in writing to the AFA Secretary within 48 hours so that they can be referred to and dealt with by the appropriate AFA Sub Committee.
+Where the AFA Representative takes such action, it is equivalent to a "black card" under S9.2 (s) and must be reported in writing to the AFA Secretary within 48 hours so that they can be referred to and dealt with by the appropriate AFA Sub Committee.